walnutown/CodingInTheDeep/KnowledgeBase/root.md

   * Sentinel, a dummy object that allows us to simplify boundary conditions
     * make the code clean, should be used judiciously when the list is small (memory cost)
   * [XOR LinkedList](http://en.wikipedia.org/wiki/XOR_linked_list)
+  * Doubly Linked List: two pointers, prev and next, easy for reverse traversal.
+The head and tail node are typically sentinel node or null to facilitate traversal of the list.
+  * Circular Doubly Linked List: the head and tail are connected to form a circle.
 * Binary Search Tree
   * Query operations: search(), getMin(), getMax(), getPredecessor(), getSuccessor(), worst case O(h) (h is the height of the tree).
 In a balanced bst, worst case is O(lgn) (n is the number of nodes)
   * Modification operation